**HASR TOP PICK**

 SCORE: 10 / 10

 The graphics are really crisp and realistic looking.
 I also really like the layout; it’s easy to navigate and the controls are very effective across the entire sim.
+While it is easy to navigate, there is a bit of a learning curve but we will get to that.

 Before the PSA in the signal path, AXP/Softamp have included a really solid noise gate as well as a very useful compressor.
 I am sitting here thinking “how is this all free?”.
-Both components are high quality and add to the versatility of the plugin.
+Both components are high quality and add to the already tremendous versatility of the plugin.

 The Softamp PSA-1 is so close to the original that I found myself getting very nostalgic and a little giddy while using it because I have always missed that tone and I never thought I would find the software equivalent.